Vizzuality/foodscapes/docs/high-level-architecture.md

 - a GitHub action tags and publishes the freshly built OCI container images to the AWS Elastic Container Registry managed through the _Infrastructure setup_ component described in the previous section

+In early phases of development, until the Terraform setup for infrastructure setup on AWS (see previous section) is completed, images are pushed to GitHub Container Registry instead, as a way to validate the image build and push step, as well as to make images available for deployment on local development environments.

 - a GitHub action deploys the new container images to AWS Fargate

 Once the last step successfully completes, users will see the latest release of